Eight AI model families. Wildly different strengths. The wrong pick costs you time, money, or both.

 Gemini processes multimodal inputs natively.
 Pair text instructions with images, PDFs, or video for best results.

 Use Gemini's grounding feature to anchor responses in current data.
 This reduces hallucination on factual queries.
-According to Google's pricing, Pro users get 1,500 grounded requests per day free.
+According to Google's documentation, Gemini 2.5 Pro includes 1,500 free grounded requests per day, and the Gemini 3 family gets 5,000 free grounded prompts per month.

 Analyze this quarterly earnings report [attach PDF].